dlang/dub-registry/README.md

 It's absolutely recommended to create a personal access token without any extra permissions for your GitHub account instead of entering your password plain text into the settings file.
 You can generate an access token at https://github.com/settings/tokens (Settings -> Developer Settings -> Personal access tokens)

 Note that previous versions of this README stated to write down the password in plain text.
-This should be considered insecure as special characters in your password such as '@' could expose following parts of the password to the users.
+An access token with limited scope can be considered slightly more secure and should be preferred over this.

 ### SECURITY NOTICE